Lighthouses of Russia: Lake Baikal

 - 1900.
 Inactive.
 Approx. 9 m (30 ft) round cylindrical cast iron tower with gallery, mounted on a conical stone foundation.
 Lantern removed.
-Anna Pavlovna's photo is at right, a closeup photo is available, and Ildus Shamgunov has a photo and a view from the lake, Wikimedia has a sunset photo, and Google has a satellite view.
+Yefim Nezvannyy's photo is at right, a closeup photo is available, and Ildus Shamgunov has a photo and a view from the lake, Wikimedia has a sunset photo, and Google has a satellite view.
 Forand has a postcard view from around 1920 showing the lighthouse with its lantern.
 Prefabricated in England by Armstrong, Whitworth and Company, this lighthouse is a sibling of the

 Port Baikal light.
-A Russian history of the area (no longer online) had a photo and dated the lighthouse to 1900.
 Located on a sandy point at Babushkin (formerly Mysovsk), on the southeast shore of the lake.
 Site open, tower closed.

 - * Selenga